 Environmental Performance Outcome Control Measure Environmental Performance Standard Responsible Person Measurement Criteria Undertake oil spill response in a manner that will not result in additional impacts to marine environment, coastal habitat, and oiled wildlife.
 NOPSEMA accepted Operational and Operational and scientific monitoring capability shall be maintained in accordance with the OSMP: Senior Crisis, Emergency & Security Advisor.
-Outcomes of internal audits and tests demonstrate preparedness.
-Scientific Monitoring Plan A month prior to the condrilling a review of the coprovider/s capability will by Beach to ensure that the requirements can be met contracted OSMP provid During drilling the contraprovider/s will provide a A month prior to the commencement of drilling a review of the contracted OSMP provider/s capability will be undertaken by Beach to ensure that the OSMP requirements can be met by the contracted OSMP provider/s.
-During drilling the contracted OSMP provider/s will provide a monthly report to show that capability as detailed in the OSMP is maintained.
-Contracted OSMP provider/s capability to meet the requirements detailed in the OSMP will be tested prior to commencing drilling.
+Outcomes of internal audits and tests Scientific Monitoring Plan • A month prior to the commencement of drilling a review of the contracted OSMP drilling a review of the contracted OSMP provider/s capability will be undertaken by Beach to ensure that the OSMP requirements can be met by the demonstrate preparedness. to meet the requirements detailed in the OSMP will be tested prior to